• Facebook

 Instant Pot turkey breast sliced and served with mashed potatoes and gravy.

-You simply can’t go wrong with this turkey recipe – it’s full of flavor and is sure to please any crowd!
+You simply can’t go wrong with this turkey recipe for Thanksgiving dinner.
+It’s full of flavor and is sure to please any crowd!

 Instant Pot Turkey Breast Video